Frequently Asked Questions

 Online therapy is a convenient and effective option if you are unable to attend therapy in-person, whether due to a busy schedule or simply wanting the comfort of your own space.
 However, please note that you must be physically located in Georgia at the time of your session.

 • The length of therapy is different for everyone.
-Many of my clients start with weekly sessions and gradually decrease frequency as they gain insight and feel more confident using new tools.
+My recommendation is to start with weekly sessions and gradually decrease frequency as you gain insight and feel more confident using new coping skills.
 Some clients come to therapy for a few months to work through a specific challenge, while others find ongoing support helpful for a longer period of time.

 We’ll work together to create a treatment plan that fits your needs and goals, and we’ll continue to check in along the way to make sure therapy is working for you.